header-banner-reducehouseholdwaste.jpg

 4. Ask your local collection about converting food waste into biofuel

 So, you’re going to bin some food.
-First see if there is a local collection service for food waste.
-When food waste ends up in a landfill, bacteria rot it slowly and emit methane, which is a potent greenhouse gas.
+First, see if there is a local collection service for food waste.
+When food waste ends up in a landfill, it rots without enough oxygen and emits methane, which is a potent greenhouse gas.
 A better fate would be to send the waste to a biogas producer.
-Here the bacteria will decompose it in a sealed container, allowing methane gas to be siphoned off to use as fuel.
+Here, bacteria will decompose it in a sealed container, allowing methane gas to be siphoned off to use as fuel.
 It’s almost the same process as in cow stomachs, although cows are 20 to 30 times more efficient at producing methane.10

 There are over 17,500 biogas producers throughout Europe, and there’ll be tenfold more by 2030.11 If you don’t want to wait, why not purchase your own biogas producer – Israeli start-up Home Biogas are selling household units on Kickstarter.12